 - Shadow Mend - A quick, moderate healing spell that will leave a DoT on the target for half of the amount healed until the target takes that damage from any source.
 So if you heal a tank in a raid or dungeon with Shadow Mend it is quite likely Shadow Mend will not damage the target at all because they are taking damage from other sources fulfilling the requirement.

-- Penance - Extremely efficient, high damage channeled damage spell that fires 3 bolts of Light at the enemy
+- Penance - Extremely efficient, high damage channeled damage spell that fires 3 bolts of Light at the enemy or ally.

 - Shadow Word: Pain - A Shadow spell that deals Damage over Time to a target for 18 seconds.